U.S. ramps up warnings of business risks in China's Xinjiang region | Business

 USTR Katherine Tai praised Canada, Mexico and other U.S. partners and allies for committing to ban the import of goods made with forced labor.
 "I want to commend our allies for sending a clear sign that there is no place for forced labor in a fair, rules-based international trading system," she said in a statement.

 President Joe Biden has sought to enlist help from U.S. allies to hold Beijing accountable for human rights abuses and what the White House says are increasingly coercive foreign and trade policies.
-The Treasury Department declined to comment on a Financial Times report that the United States would impose more sanctions this week in response to China's crackdowns in Xinjiang and Hong Kong.

-A source told Reuters the administration could announce a similar business advisory as soon as Friday, based on deteriorating conditions in Hong Kong.
-Beijing is "denying basic liberties and assaulting Hong Kong's autonomy and democratic institutions and processes," a senior administration official told Reuters.
+State Department spokesman Ned Price told a regular news briefing Washington would continue to hold Hong Kong authorities accountable for the erosion of the rule of law and would impose "costs and sanctions" on Chinese officials responsible for human rights abuses, including forced labor.

-"We seek to ensure businesses can operate in stable, predictable, and fair regulatory environments around the world - and rule of law risks that were formerly limited to mainland China are now increasingly a concern in Hong Kong," the official said.
+He said risks to the rule of law that were formerly limited to mainland China were now increasingly a concern for Hong Kong, but made no specific mention of any new measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)